-string-formatting Information about string formatting with str.format() is described here.
+formatstrings Information about string formatting with str.format().

-old-string-formatting The old formatting operations invoked when strings and Unicode strings are the left operand of the % operator are described in more detail here.
+old-string-formatting The old formatting operations invoked when strings are the left operand of the % operator are described in more detail here.

 3.1.3 Lists

 Python knows a number of compound data types, used to group together other values.
 The most versatile is the list, which can be written as a list of comma-separated values (items) between square brackets.
 Lists might contain items of different types, but usually the items all have the same type.